grahamammal/comp225-server/README.md

 pip install -r requirements.txt
 ```

 Before running the app, you'll need to setup a postgreSQL database.
 First, install postgreSQL on your machine.
 Then create a database for the server to connect to.
 Once this is done, change the constant connecting to the database to your database URI.
-In `__init.py__`,
+In `__init.py__`:
 ```
 app.config['SQLALCHEMY_DATABASE_URI'] = <your postgreSQL link>
 ```